On approximating copulas by finite mixtures: Introduction

-However, it is imperative when using a copula based approach to approximate multivariate distributions that the family of approximating copulas is sufficiently flexible.
-The reason is that the copula is formed by transforming each of the marginals to a uniform distribution which can potentially make the underlying distribution of the copula quite complex. \cite{tran2014copula} show empirically that this can happen, for example, when the original multivariate distribution is heavy tailed or multimodal.
+The purpose of this paper is to establish a new methodology for the non-parametric estimation of copulas through the use of sieves based on finite mixture models.
+As good approximation properties of finite mixtures are an indispensable prerequisite for their use in non-parametric estimation, the paper mainly focuses on establishing a mathematical theory for proving approximation properties of those mixtures.
+Those properties are not only of mathematical interest in their own right, but they also bring the whole machinery of mixture modeling to bear down on the problem of estimating copulas non-parametrically or to a lesser extent modeling them in an optimal way by combining flexibility with parsimony.

-Our article provides some foundational tools for using finite mixture models to nonparametrically estimate a target copula function $C$, having density $c$, by asking under what conditions can we find a positive integer $R$, cumulative distribution functions $G_1, \dots, G_R$, and positive probabilities $\pi_1, \dots, \pi_R$ satisfying $\pi_1 + \cdots + \pi_R=1$ to approximate $C$ by $G:=\pi_1 G_1 + \cdots + \pi_R G_R$ for a given precision.
+Our article provides some foundational tools for using finite mixture models to non-parametrically estimate a target copula function $C$, having density $c$, by asking under what conditions can we find a positive integer $R$, cumulative distribution functions $G_1, \dots, G_R$, and positive probabilities $\pi_1, \dots, \pi_R$ satisfying $\pi_1 + \cdots + \pi_R=1$ to approximate $C$ by $G:=\pi_1 G_1 + \cdots + \pi_R G_R$ for a given precision.
 Or, alternatively, under what conditions can we find probability density functions $g_1, \dots, g_R$, to approximate the density $c$ by $g:=\pi_1 g_1 + \cdots + \pi_R g_R$ for a given precision.
-Our main result uses this framework to propose a family of finite mixture models that can approximate any copula arbitrarily well.
+Our main result uses this framework to propose a copula family based on a finite mixture that can approximate any copula arbitrarily well.
+The summary at the end of the paper further discusses the statistical application of these results.

-We note that it is straightforward to verify that $G$ is a copula when each mixture component function $G_r$ is itself a copula.
-This follows because each margin of $G$ is uniform as it is a mixture of the margins of the $G_r$ which are uniform.

-Mixtures of Archimedean copulas and mixtures of elliptical copulas are natural candidate families that have been used extensively to approximate an arbitrary copula.
-Our article discusses these mixture families and shows that neither a mixture of Archimedean copulas nor a mixture of elliptical copulas can in general approximate a copula density arbitrarily well.
+Our article also shows that neither mixtures of Archimedean copulas nor mixtures of elliptical copulas can in general approximate a copula density arbitrarily well.
+Even though they are natural candidate families that have been extensively used to approximate an arbitrary copula, the literature contains no mathematical results on how good their approximation properties are.

-We now briefly review the literature on nonparametric estimation of copulas.
-The foundation of non-parametric estimation is based on estimating the copula cumulative distribution function (cdf) using empirical copulas and studying the asymptotic weak convergence properties of the empirical copula process.
-See, for example, \cite{fermanian2004weak} and \cite{segers2012asymptotics}.